20+ Background Design Trends & Styles for 2022

 Use a color-blocked layer with a bright or light background and then add a second “background” in another color.
 You can see this in the portfolio website example above with a white background and then individual elements in blue boxes.

-One of the parts of flat design tat’s never really gone away are the colors of the style.
+One of the parts of flat design that have never really gone away is the colors of the style.
 These colors are coming back around as background colors.

-Not only is the style to use bolder hues for the background, but to use them in a way that’s flat.
+Not only is the style to use bolder hues for the background, but to use them flatly.
 No gradients, no variation, just a solid color background in a single hue.

 These backgrounds often have realistic layers on top and sometimes a border or another background behind them to create depth.
 (You can see this full effect from the example above with white edging around a beige background with an image on top.)